The Junior Design Awards 2020 are OPEN FOR BUSINESS.

 6. Remember to label each of your images with your brand name and product name as when it comes to judging we use these images and we don’t want to get any of them mixed up.

-7. You can also add in a link or video to enhance your entry.
+7. You can also add in a link, video, PDF or catalogue to enhance your entry.

 8. You will be emailed directly if you are shortlisted and this is when we will ask for a physical product to be sent in.